-Managers will have a tendency to create a frame of references that consists of external data points.
+Managers will have a tendency to create a frame of reference that consists of external data points.

-Dedicated, effective managers will have an extensive collections of books, tools, and skills that rely on to make their way through life and make important decisions.
+Dedicated, effective managers will have an extensive collection of books, tools, and skills that they rely on to make their way through life and make important decisions.